cambridge-cares/TheWorldAvatar/web/twa-vis-platform/example/README.md

 The original `uploads` [directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/web/twa-vis-platform/uploads) hosts the minimal setup required to run the platform.

 For stack deployments, ensure the `vip.json` config is added to the `stack-manager/inputs/config/services` directory and start the stack with the added service.
+The service will be exposed at the `visualisation` path, e.g. `localhost:3838/visualisation`.